NIRALUser/DTIPlayground/README.md

 Once installed, `$HOME/.niral-dti/global_variables.yml` will have information of the tools including root path of the packages, and automatically changes software paths for the current version of dmriprep unless `--install-only` option is present.

 **NOTE** Once FSL is installed, some of tools in FSL has hard coded path in the script, which means that once FSL directory is moved or copied to different directory, some of functions will not work (e.g. eddy_quad).
 You need to re-install FSL in that case.
 But changing directory of FSL doesn't affect the functions of DTIPlayground so far.

+## DMRIPrep (dmriprep)

+dmriprep is a tool that performs quality control over diffusion weighted images.
+Quality control is very essential preprocess in DTI research, in which the bad gradients with artifacts are to be excluded or corrected by using various computational methods.
+The software and library provides a module based package with which users can make his own QC pipeline as well as new pipeline modules.

 #### GUI Mode (Mac/Linux):